Overcoming Homesickness in Thailand as an English Teacher

 The last piece of advice is to form connections with Thai people – the teachers at your school, the person who runs your favorite food stall or restaurant, your landlord, or your grab driver.

-But luckily for you, everything you may have heard or read about Thai people and the Land of Smiles is true.
+Luckily, everything you may have heard or read about Thai people and the Land of Smiles is true.

 The fact that you're a foreigner gives you lots to converse about.
 Thai people are very proud of their homeland – so ask them about Thai food, culture, and places to see, and they will be excited to share their wisdom with you.